 - 1 Right-click (or press and hold) the Start button, and then select Control Panel.

 - 2 Type Recovery in the search box.

 - 3 Click or tap Recovery.

 - 4 Click or tap Open System Restore.

-- 5 Click or tap Next and follow the instructions on the screen.
+- 5 Click or tap Next and follow the on-screen instructions.